Naresh-Gudipalli/Few-Shot-Image-Classification-Can-Intelligent-Data-Curation-Replace-Large-Training-Datasets-/README.md

 | MNIST | **98.98% ± 0.43** | **0.9898 ± 0.0042** |
 | CIFAR-10 | **80.93% ± 0.33** | **0.8084 ± 0.0028** |

-These are the **ceiling lines** — the best the fixed architecture can do with all available data.
+These are the **ceiling lines**- the best the fixed architecture can do with all available data.

 #### CIFAR-10 Per-Class F1 (Phase 1)